 Under Connecticut law, a business entity can only record one business address and one mailing address.

 Can I use a P.O.
 Box for a mailing address?

 How can I dissolve my Connecticut business/cancel the registration of my foreign business on the records of the Secretary of the State?

-The dissolution of a Connecticut (domestic) Corporation/LLC/LLP, OR the cancellation/withdrawal of a foreign Corporation/LLC/LLP registration can all be filed online – all other entities must submit a form.
-Please see our dissolution page for more information on how to file.
+The dissolution of a Connecticut (domestic) Corporation/LLC/LLP, or the cancellation/withdrawal of a foreign Corporation/LLC/LLP registration can all be filed online – all other entities must submit a form.
+Please see our Close Your Business page for more information on how to file.

 I dissolved my business entity in the past, can I reinstate it?

 A limited liability company may be reinstated unless dissolved by decree of court (C.G.S. § 34-267b).
 Corporations can reinstate only if they were administratively dissolved (C.G.S. § 33-892).
 If the name of the Limited Liability Company or Corporation to be reinstated is no longer available, it shall, simultaneously with reinstatement, be changed to an available name by amendment of the certificate of organization or incorporation.

 Why do I need to identify an agent?

 A registered agent is a responsible third-party who is registered in the same state in which a business entity was established and who is designated to receive service of process notices and correspondence on behalf of the corporation or LLC.
 SCORE, a resource partner of the United States Small Business Administration, provides a detailed explanation as to the state requirement for the appointment for an agent for service of process.